-Our implementation is written in C# in Microsoft .NET or Visual Studio 7 Shouldn't this match better with what's shown in the last column below? .
+Our implementation is written in C# in Microsoft Visual Studio .NET Beta 1.
 (Pronounced "C sharp," this language is based on C++ but was designed specifically with Web services in mind.)
-We used the Beta 1 version of the product Which product?
-You just mentioned two products (or so it seems). , so if you're using a later beta version or the final release, you may encounter some differences in the implementation.
-For a step-by-step guide of how to build and test the Web service, see the accompanying document "Building and Testing the Web Service Sample."
-Would this last paragraph be more appropriate at the end of this section, after the following activities of loading the source code file and looking at the Component View?
+If you're using a later beta version or the final release, you may encounter some differences in the implementation.

-Phase Artifact Roles Program used Construction Source code Developers, testers, managers Microsoft Visual Studio .NET Beta 1
+Phase Artifact(s) Role(s) Program used Construction Source code Developers, testers, managers Microsoft Visual Studio .NET Beta 1

-Table 7: Source code
+Table 9: Source code

-The roles mentioned in Table 7 are really categories of roles.
+The roles mentioned in Table 9 are really categories of roles.
 The RUP specifies the different roles within each category.
-Loading the source code file referred to here into Visual Studio .NET will show the implementation of the Web service.
-Explaining how a Web service is written and executed is beyond the scope of this article, but you can consult some of the references provided Where? to gain a thorough understanding.
+Loading the source code file referred to here into

+Visual Studio .NET will show the implementation of the Web service.
+Explaining how a Web service is written and executed is beyond the scope of this article, but you can consult some of the references provided under "Related Resources" to gain a thorough understanding.